What Are Mice?

 House mice are prolific breeders; their gestation period is only three weeks, and they have up to 5 pups per litter.
 Their ability to breed quickly and hide during the day makes mice a challenging pest to eliminate.

 Are mice dangerous?

 Being a rodent means mice have front incisors that continuously grow throughout their lifetime.
 To prevent overgrowth, they constantly chew on objects.
-Their chewing habits is one of the reasons why mice are so dangerous.
+Their chewing habits are one of the reasons why mice are so dangerous.
 Mice chew through wires, cables, drywall, insulation, and flooring- causing expensive structural damage and even triggering fires.
-They also chew on a damage personal property like clothing, shoes, books, and furniture.
+They also chew on and damage personal property like clothing, shoes, books, and furniture.

 Why do I have a mouse problem?

 The biggest reason that mice are a problem is that they have come to rely on people for their basic needs.
 Mice will take advantage of any food, water, and shelter sources that we unknowingly provide them.
 They are usually attracted to food found in our yards that are in trashcans, compost bins, pet food bowls, bird feeders, and gardens.
 Once comfortable foraging for food near our homes, they will move inside to look for more food or to seek the comfort of a temperature-controlled environment in which to nest.

 Where will I find mice?